 There’s automatic 24/7 activity tracking for walking, running, swimming and sleeping, as well as recognition of a variety of daily activities.
 At night, Go can distinguish between light and deep sleep cycles.

 Another benefit of the e-Ink screen is that its not very power-hungry.
 Withings Go runs on a coin cell battery that you’ll only need to replace once every 8 months.
+This option is for those that want the basics, without all the bells and whistles that can be found in some other devices covered in this article.

-For a bit of extra motivation, the tracker spits out rewards for moving with celebratory messages and fun, collectible badges.
+For a bit of extra motivation, the tracker spits out rewards for moving with celebratory messages and fun, virtual badges.
 Measuring only 15mm in width, the shower-proof device has up to 5 days of battery life and comes in a choice of vibrant colors.

 Battery life, the big selling point of its predecessor, is still awesome at 30 days (22 hours with GPS switched on), and the watch is even lighter now coming in at just 31 grams.
 There’s a transflective color display on-board which has the benefit of having decent readability in bright, outside conditions, and being always on.